You'll need a passion for games, technical skills and the ability to work on your own and with a team to succeed as a games developer

-You will need to show:
+You will need to have:

-- self-motivation and the ability to work independently on your own projects;
+- self-motivation and the ability to work independently on your own projects

-- communication skills;
+- communication skills

-- flexibility to meet deadlines and client requirements;
+- flexibility to meet deadlines and client requirements

-- enthusiasm for the games industry.
+- enthusiasm for and knowledge of the games industry.

 Relevant work experience gained, for example, through an industrial placement during your degree, is also valuable and may help you to network and build contacts.